Mother!: Music

 Mother! was the first of Aronofsky's films without the involvement of composer Clint Mansell.
 It initially had a score composed by Jóhann Jóhannsson, but after seeing the 90-minute score synced up with a rough cut of the film, Aronofsky and Jóhannsson agreed not to use it.
 They tried using the score at only a few moments, then a minimal version of the score with sound design by Craig Henighan, incorporating noises into the soundscape of the house.
 They ultimately decided the film worked best with no music.
 Composer Ólafur Arnalds recounted the following story about this decision:

 Over the closing credits, the film features a cover of Skeeter Davis's "The End of the World" performed by Patti Smith.

 Release

 The film was originally scheduled to be released on October 13, 2017, but was moved up to September 15.
 It had its world premiere at the 74th Venice International Film Festival, where it was selected to compete for the Golden Lion; premiered in London on September 6, 2017; and was screened at the 2017 Toronto International Film Festival.

-On August 7, 2017, the first official trailer for the film was released.

 Home media

-Mother! was released digitally on December 5, 2017, and was released on Ultra HD Blu-ray, Blu-ray, and DVD on December 19.
-It is available to stream on Paramount+.
+Mother! was released digitally on December 5, 2017, and on Ultra HD Blu-ray, Blu-ray, and DVD on December 19.

+Sydney mural controversy

+In September 2017, street art-based advertising agency Apparition Media painted over a mural in Sydney's Newtown neighbourhood with a mural promoting Mother!
+The original mural, "It's like a jungle sometimes", depicted the streets of Newtown as a jungle with the line referencing Grandmaster Flash and the Furious Five's song "The Message".
+It was painted in 2005 by artist Colin Bebe, who told ABC that it represented a period of depression and suicidality.
+Apparition Media painted over it without council permission, replacing it with a giant portrait of Jennifer Lawrence and the caption "#mothermovie."
+Much community outrage followed and within hours, the new mural had been graffitoed by someone who added: "Fuck off!
+It really is a jungle sometimes.
+No respect!"
+Apparition Media apologised and word of the incident also reached Aronofsky himself, who tweeted that he was "embarrassed and furious" and would pay for the mural to be restored.
+The original mural was restored in December 2017.

 Reception

 Box office

-The film grossed $17.8 million in the United States and Canada and $26.7 million in other territories for a worldwide total of $44.5 million, against a production budget of $30 million.
+The film grossed $17.8 million in the United States and Canada and $26.7 million in other territories for a worldwide total of $44.5 million.